tensorflow/tfjs/.github/ISSUE_TEMPLATE/20-feature-request.md

 **System information**
-- TensorFlow version.js (you are using):
+- TensorFlow.js version (you are using):
 - Are you willing to contribute it (Yes/No):